reuters-graphics/yaks/packages/yaks-rollup/HOME.md

-Shortcut for simple Rollup configs.
+Shortcut for simple Rollup configs the way we like them at Reuters Graphics.

 ## Quickstart